Kishk Bashir Yandu earns PhD in Islamic law

 Until the end of last year, he was an imam at Masjid Wasatiyah in Philadelphia, USA.

-Don’t forget to subscribe to our whatsapp channel and Google News platform for all the latest muslim news updates.
+Join our whatsapp channel and Google News platform for all the latest updates.

-For news coverage, article publication, advertisement or further enquiries, send an email to ghanaianminaret@gmail.com or send a message via whatsapp, telegram or phone call to +233266666773.
+For news coverage, article publication, and advertisement, send an email to ghanaianminaret@gmail.com or reach us via whatsapp, telegram or phone call on +233266666773.